 TGbn editor: Please modify the body of subclause 37.13.1.3.2.1 (AP ID assignment) as follows (tracked changes):

-When an AP participates in a MAPC negotiation to establish new MAPC agreement(s) as defined in 37.13.1.3.2 (MAPC agreement establishment), the AP shall additionally follow the rules defined in this subclause to assign an AP ID to a peer AP with which the AP establishes a MAPC agreement(#3781)..
+When an AP participates in a MAPC negotiation to establish new MAPC agreement(s) as defined in 37.13.1.3.2 (MAPC agreement establishment), the AP shall additionally follow the rules defined in this subclause to assign an AP ID to a peer AP with which the AP establishes a MAPC agreement(#3781).

 The AP ID is as described in 9.4.1.8 (AID field).